Vantage Performance acted as the Chief Restructuring Officer (CRO) for this project.

 How we helped a failing sugar mill weather the storm.

 A devastating cyclone and prolonged heavy rains hit the Proserpine sugar cane milling business in North Queensland right before harvest wiping out the crops in the region.
-The resulting loss of revenue couldn’t have come at a worse time for the one hundred-year old company which was already facing significant cost overruns on a large capital-intensive project.
+The resulting loss of revenue couldn’t have come at a worse time for the 100 year old company which was already facing significant cost overruns on a large capital intensive project.

 The business was asset rich, but cash poor; and the board was under extreme pressure as the mill was the town’s biggest employer and its closure would have a devastating impact on the community.